cthoyt/pystow/README.md

   </a>
 </p>

-👜 Easily pick a place to store data for your python package.
+👜 Easily pick a place to store data for your python code.

-## 💪 Usage
+## 🚀 Getting Started

 Get a directory for your application.